capactio/capact/docs/tutorial/content-creation/README.md

 git clone https://github.com/Project-Voltron/go-voltron.git
 ```

+It is also highly recommended to go through the [JIRA installation tutorial](../jira-installation.md), so you know how to execute Actions in Voltron.

 ## Types, Interfaces and Implementations

 If you have some software development experience, concepts like types and interfaces should be familliar to you.
 In Voltron, Types represent different objects in the environment.
 These could be database or application instances, servers, but also more abstract things, like an IP address or hostname.